fubark/cyber/docs/docs.md

 ### Call module.
 Declare a `$call` function to allow invoking a module as a function.
-> _Incomplete: Although $call function is supported in the VM and builtin modules use it, it is not currently enabled for user modules._
 ```cy
 -- Object types are also modules.
 type Vec2 object: